GTAmodding/gta3script-specs/SPECIFICATION.md

 The type of a local variable and its respective input argument must match.
 For instance, if an input argument is an integer literal or variable of integer type, its corresponding local variable in the target scope must be of integer type.

 If there are not enough local variables in the target scope to accomodate the input arguments the program is ill-formed.

+If an input argument is a variable, the value assignment to the variable in the target scope shall obey the same constraints as specified in the SET alternator.

 Supporting Command Selectors
 -------------------------------